- The physical therapy field constantly adapts to new technologies and medical research

 The American Physical Therapy Association (APTA) is a nationally trusted source of continuing education for physical therapists.
 They provide high-quality education from experienced professionals.
 APTA courses are accepted by most state physical therapy boards.
 You can get a list of states and which ones accept APTA coursework via the APTA website.

 You can become an APTA member and gain access to more than 35 courses for free, some of which provide CEUs.
 Topics covered range from the Health Insurance Portability and Accountability Act (HIPAA) and telehealth to managing a physical therapy practice throughout a pandemic.
-As you can see, the physical therapy continuing education courses are updated to reflect current real-world situations, giving you relevant and timely professional development resources.
+As you can see, the continuing education courses in physical therapy are updated to reflect current real-world situations, giving you relevant and timely professional development resources.

 The ultimate goal of physical therapy continuing education is to provide your patients with the best care.
 By staying up-to-date on cutting-edge developments in the field, you can give them access to the latest innovations.
 However, CE also benefits you as a physical therapy professional.
 With continuing education, you can: